 My Christmas story actually happened almost 40 years ago, when I was a newlywed.
 My husband and I, for a reason I no longer remember, decided to give up our convenient but very noisy (and cockroach infested) apartment in Harvard Square, Cambridge.
 On a whim we decided to move to an idyllic little coastal town North of Boston called Ipswich.

 On one of our very first weekends living in Ipswich we visited a neighboring Church Christmas fair.
 While looking over the offerings at the bake table I bought some cranberry squares.
 They were the best cranberry squares I had ever eaten (actually they were the first cranberry squares I had ever eaten).
 I asked the woman at the bake table if she knew who had made them and if it was possible to get the recipe.
 She took my number and said she would inquire.

 I really didn’t expect to ever hear anything back, but the very next day I received a call from a very sweet elderly lady named Gail Cronin.
 Gail said not only would she love to share the recipe but would like it even more if I would come for a visit and have a cup of tea.

 A Visit with Gail

 The following weekend I paid a visit to Gail.
 She was in her late eighties and was the kindest soul.
 What she told me I have never forgotten.
 She explained that she was an only child who never married.
-Sadly, she had no family and most of her friends had either passed on or living in nursing homes.
+Sadly, she had no family and most of her friends had either passed on or were living in nursing homes.
 Her words struck me to my very core when she exclaimed she was an “unremarkable woman” who had lived an “unremarkable life”.
-Her final words struck me profoundly when she said, “when I die, it will be like I never even existed”.
+Her final words to me were “when I die, it will be like I never even existed”.